KevinTheMix/CheatSheets/LINQ.md

 IQueryable inherits from IEnumerable.
 Both Query Providers and Expressions are properties specific to IQueryable.
-See <https://stackoverflow.com/a/252857> for IQueryable specific properties (Expression & Provider) The **AsQueryable()** method casts an Enumerable to a Queryable See <https://stackoverflow.com/a/252789> for all possible conversions from/to IEnumerable
+See <https://stackoverflow.com/a/252857> for IQueryable specific properties (Expression & Provider)

+The **AsQueryable()** method casts an Enumerable to a Queryable This helps the compiler figure out that the runtime instance is the more complex IQueryable (e.g. a _SelectEnumerableIterator_ or something), not just what he currently considers a simple IEnumerable.
+See <https://benjii.me/2018/01/expression-projection-magic-entity-framework-core/#nested-projections>
+See <https://stackoverflow.com/a/252789> for all possible conversions from/to IEnumerable

 IEnumerable executes in memory, wheres IQueryable executes (& filters) on the DB server.